ilikeyellowGZ/HHMZDanceSchool/README.md

 chnaged the heading for the staff and the background for the different staff and just fixed the links.

 the whole website is complete i add the email function i added the everything is done.

+i now even added the download of the company profile and everything should be done